VilleSynkkanen/Hovercraft-Mania/README.md

 ## General info

-- Hovercraft Mania is a hovercraft time trial game
+- Hovercraft Mania is a hovercraft time trial game.
 - For Windows, Mac & Linux.
 - Made with Unity.